I’M JENNA ZIPF.

 All of my hard work and networking paid off, and two days after graduation I would find myself driving across the country, to California, to reap the rewards of my own intern hustle.

 I share all of this with you because a) I’m damn proud of my party trick and b) I believe in the power of your personal brand.
-Build that personal brand.
+Build your personal brand.
 Be memorable and stand out in a noisy world.
 You never know who is going to remember that party trick…

-Thanks for sticking with me.
 I’m so pumped you’re here!